jg-digital-media/jgdm_jobs_pathway/readme.md

 	  + `COMPLETED: 27-10-2025 ` - adding a helper function to `functions.php`
       + `TODO: ` - Fill in messages for motivation helper function in `functions.php`
-	  + `TODO: ` - call it in a specific place in a PHP/WordPress template
+	  + `COMPLETED: 28-10-2025: ` - call it in a specific place in a PHP/WordPress template

   + `TODO: ` - STAGE 8 - Progress Tracking page